Project-MONAI/VISTA/README.md

 -->

 # MONAI VISTA Repository

+> ⚠️ **Research Repository Notice**
+>
+> This is the original research repository for VISTA2D and VISTA3D models.
+For production use, these models are now officially supported in:
+> - [MONAI Core](https://github.com/Project-MONAI/MONAI) - Contains the integrated model implementations
+> - [MONAI Model Zoo](https://github.com/Project-MONAI/model-zoo) - Provides pre-trained models as MONAI Bundles
+>
+> We recommend using the official implementations for new projects.
+This repository is maintained for research reference purposes.

 This is the repository for VISTA3D and VISTA2D.
-For the older VISTA2.5d code, please checkout the vista2.5d branch
+For the older VISTA2.5d code, please checkout the vista2.5d branch.